mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

   }
 ```

-Using our **ColorPoint** struct, the following is a program that generates 2 colored points, compares their location and color, then finds their average:
+Using our **ColorPoint** struct, the following is a program that generates 2 colored points, compares their location & color, then finds their average:

 <img src="ponts_avg.png"  class="float_right" width="225">